 So this step requires a little math, but don’t worry, its easy.

+There’s lots of important information on seed packets, some companies are better than others about including information on their seed packets.
+So, read your seed packets.
 I go through my seed packets and divide them up according to how many weeks before the last frost date that I need to start them.
-Then I record the dates along with the flower names on the handy Free Printable Seed Starting Chart.
+Then I record the dates along with the plant names on the handy Free Printable Seed Starting Chart.

-Set up your light station – Find a place where you can access each of your shelves.
-Remember you’ll have to be able to move your seed trays around for watering and be able to make light adjustments.
+Again, don’t try to start seeds in a sunny window.
+In most locations, there is no guarantee how much sun or bright light your seedlings will get in a window.
+Very likely you will be setting yourself up for defeat.
+Find a place where you can access each of your shelves.
+You’ll have to be able to move your seed trays around for watering and be able to make light adjustments.
 Also, think about your floor, it will most likely get water and maybe even some soil on it.
-You’ll want to have chains attached to your lights, so that you can adjust the entire light.
+You’ll want to have chains attached to your lights, so that you can adjust the entire light as your seedlings grow.
 I highly recommend a timer, because your seedlings will need 14 – 16 hours of light per day.

 I have my light setup in an unfinished part of our basement.
 The floor is concrete, so I don’t have to worry about spills.
 The entire setup is in a very small area that isn’t necessarily convenient, but it works.
 I say that to tell you to just use the space you have even though it might not be perfect.